 lower Rio Grande butchering cattle and horses.
 Their Mescalero relatives along the Rio Grande

-lives had been lost in any numbers on either side at this point.
-Nevertheless, Bernardo de Gálvez
+that lives had been lost in any numbers on either side at this point.
+Nevertheless, Bernardo de

-attempted to stop the depredations that fall, attacking a Mescalero village on the Pecos and killing
+Gálvez attempted to stop the depredations that fall, attacking a Mescalero village on the Pecos

-twenty-eight Indians.
-Two months later the Mescaleros retaliated, destroying a mule train in Nueva
+and killing twenty-eight Indians.
+Two months later the Mescaleros retaliated, destroying a mule

-Vizcaya, killing seven men, and taking one thousand mules.
-A similar assault occurred the following
+train in Nueva Vizcaya, killing seven men, and taking one thousand mules.
+A similar assault

 The Spanish had started a war along the Rio Grande by 1771.
 With the adoption of the Reglamento